Brennan-Clinch/Project2/Social Media Analysis.md

 contingency table for sharecategory

-From the table, it appears that for the Social Media channel, most shares were between 1400 and 3800 and the least were less than 1400.
+From the table, it appears that for the Social Media channel, most shares were between the first and third quartile and the least were less than the first quartile.

 Let’s now create bar plots of the number of images and the number of videos based on the new variable which is the category of shares based on the number of them.